kharchenkolab/scITD/README.md

 learn how to use scITD.
 The tutorial introduces the standard processing pipeline and applies it to a dataset of PBMC’s from 45 healthy donors.

+We also created a tutorial for running [ligand-receptor analysis](http://pklab.med.harvard.edu/jonathan/LR_analysis.html).
+This uses the same dataset as the main walkthrough.

 ## Citation

 If you find scITD useful for your publication, please cite: